 At [Company Name], we adhere to the following core principles to ensure the efficacy and integrity of our assessment processes:

-Validity: Ensuring that assessments accurately measure what they are intended to, confirming that results are applicable and meaningful.
+Validity: Ensuring that assessments accurately measure what they are intended to confirm, ensuring that results are applicable and meaningful.

 Reliability: Guaranteeing consistency in assessment results, providing confidence that outcomes are repeatable under similar conditions.